 I currently teach a culinary class to inner city,under-fed students.
 I firmly believe that education in any form is essential.
 Keeping the brain focused and active is the key to success.

-University of Minnesota - BA, French
+Undergraduate Degree: University of Minnesota - Bachelor in Arts, French

 What is your teaching philosophy?